 These are small points in the body that develop in muscles that are overly tight.

-Needling into trigger points causes a muscular twitch or an ache, which is a sign that the muscle is loosening.
+Needling into trigger points causes a muscular twitch or an ache.

-What’s interesting to acupuncturists is the proponents of dry needling use the same language as acupuncturists: needles, points, pain.
+What’s interesting to acupuncturists is the proponents of dry needling use the same language as acupuncturists: needles and points.

-In fact, they use the same tools as acupuncturists (acupuncture needles), using the same concepts as acupuncturists (points in the body) to bring about the same effect (pain relief).
+In fact, they use the same tools as acupuncturists (acupuncture needles), using the same concepts as acupuncturists (points in the body) to bring about the same effect.

 So if you’re thinking the two therapies are the same thing, you’re correct.